 Returning to Krabi town, I once again witness my ‘walking fish’!
-They have bulbous eyeballs perched atop their heads, and ‘walk’ about on their pectoral fins.
+They have bulbous eyeballs perched atop their heads and ‘walk’ about on their pectoral fins.
 I know you’re thinking; he’s been into the local hooch again, but I swear it’s true!
 In the water these oddballs breathe through gills, and on land can absorb oxygen through their skin.
 For you nonbelievers, this weird evolutionary hybrid is apparently called a ‘mudskipper’.

 I’m back on Phi Phi Island again, as Christine and some friends will end my time as a solitudinarian by joining me for the second month of my travels.
-Tonight I’m flabbergasted to bump into Jack and Brannan, a couple I know from Victoria!
+Tonight, I’m flabbergasted to bump into Jack and Brannan; a couple I know from Victoria!
 We hook up for a whale of a seafood dinner, and over far too many rums, discuss the walking fish of Krabi, as my man Jack also claims to have seen these piscatorial pedestrians.

 The fish tale Jack tells me, is that they saw one of these fish get out of a car it was driving, so they tried to take him for a drink.
 It seems the bartender knew the fish, but wouldn’t serve him because he speaks only ‘Finish’, and is lured into trouble after a couple of rums.
 Apparently the fish is a bit of a slimy dude, known to get into fishticuffs if his bill comes to over a fin!
 Seriously, one has to wonder, first its flying fish, then its walking fish; what the hell, don’t fish just swim anymore?
 Ahh yes, Rum; because no great conversation ever started with a salad!
 Another round please!

-We happen to be in Bali for the sacred holiday of Nyepi or ‘Day of Silence’ that happens every 210 days; a Balinese year.
+We happen to be in Bali for the sacred holiday of Nyepi, or ‘Day of Silence’, that happens every 210 days; a Balinese year.
 People stay home and are not allowed to use lights, start fires, work, or even travel.
 Tourists are asked not to leave their hotel, and about 1000 police are deployed to ensure the rules are followed.
-The belief is that evil spirits won’t be able to find the island if it’s dark and silent.
+The belief is evil spirits won’t be able to find the island if it’s dark and silent.
 The Balinese take their Gods and demons so damn seriously even the airport is shut down!
-At breakfast, when Christine tries to order fruit juice at our hotel, she is told this is not possible as the noise of the blender might alert the evil spirits!
+At breakfast, when Christine tries to order fruit juice at our bungalow, she is told this is not possible as the noise of the blender might alert the evil spirits!

 The night after Nyepi, a festive parade of ‘Ohgo-Ohgos’ occurs in the streets.
-These evil looking demon effigies up to 25 feet tall are made of wood, Styrofoam, and bamboo; some with candles burning in the eye sockets to symbolize temptation and evil spirits in people’s lives.
-At midnight, the elaborate demons are strapped to large bamboo platforms, gyrated about by villagers, and paraded down to the beach to be set on fire and tossed into the sea; the ritual meant to cast away the evil spirits from the island.
+These evil looking demon effigies up to 25 feet tall are made of wood, Styrofoam, and bamboo; some with candles burning in the eye sockets to symbolize temptation and the evil spirits in people’s lives.
+At midnight, the elaborate demons are strapped to large bamboo platforms, gyrated about in the streets by villagers, and paraded down to the beach to be set on fire and tossed into the sea; the ritual meant to cast away the evil spirits from the island.

-I’ll spare the gory graphics of this savagely gruesome death which has us both shaken to the marrow, but sadly, witnessing someone being killed just a few feet in front of you and hearing the sounds of a human skull being crushed is a bell that can never be unrung!
+I’ll spare the gory graphics of this savagely gruesome death which has us both shaken to the marrow, but sadly, witnessing someone being killed just a few feet in front of you, and hearing the sounds of a human skull being crushed is a bell that can never be unrung!
 A further reminder that Bali is like a rose; it has many beautiful petals, but is certainly not without its thorns!